Gun Violence in Oakland

 In Oakland, Black residents make up only a quarter of the city’s population, but make up more than half of the city’s homicides.
 In fact, three out of four residents killed in Oakland are Black.

-In partnership with Youth Alive!, Brady brings you the story of Davey and his mom Jasmine — a mother who is committed to creating a safer Oakland despite experiencing an unspeakable loss.
+In partnership with Youth Alive!, Brady brings you the stories of two mothers grappling with the loss of their sons — two mothers committed to creating a safer Oakland despite experiencing an unspeakable loss.

 The Oakland Combating Crime Guns Initiative